Michelle F. Moseley Counseling

 Deconstruction

 The process of evaluating one’s belief system and worldview.
-This process often begins when your confronted with something that doesn’t make sense within the context of your experience.
+This process often begins when you’re confronted with something that doesn’t make sense within the context of your experience.
 The process of deconstructing beliefs can lead to altering those beliefs, or your worldview as a whole.

 Deconversion